Mizo people: Arrival in the Kabaw Valley

 After reaching present-day Khampat in the Kabaw Valley of Myanmar, the Mizos established themselves there.
 Three chiefs (Hmâr: Reng) were chosen by the Hmar King (Hmâr: Rengpui) Chawnmanga to lead his realm.
 Chawnmanga then gave Lersia authority over the kingdom's southern region, Zingthlova over its northern region, and Luopuia over its central region.
-Then split to three kingdoms that later became chiefdoms.
+Then split into three kingdoms that later became chiefdoms.